 - If your loved one was receiving a pension, call the pension administrator to notify them of your loved one’s passing.

-7. Preserve Assets and Keep Accounts Open.
+7. Preserve Assets and Keep Accounts Open

 Until the Probate is opened, your primary concerns should be, 1) taking care of yourself, your surviving loved ones, and the Decedent’s memorial instructions; 2) preserving value in the Estate; and 3) keeping your options open to maximize value for the Beneficiaries.
 Therefore:

 - Don’t close any bank accounts or roll over any IRAs, 401(k)s, or other retirement plans.
-You may not have authority to do so until the Probate is opened, and there may be opportunities to preserve and protect these assets for Beneficiaries.
+You may not have the authority to do so until the Probate is opened, and there may be opportunities to preserve and protect these assets for Beneficiaries.

 - Do cancel utilities and non-essential services.
 If no one is living at the home, cancel services such as cable television, internet service, phone service, and any magazine and newspaper subscriptions.